Goojeolpan (Wraps with Eight Stuffings )

 Remove from heat and let cool.

-Mix marinade for Shiitakes by whipping ingredients together with a whisk.
+Mix marinade for Shitakes by whipping ingredients together with a whisk.
 Let stand while slicing mushrooms.

-Thinnly slice the Shiitakes from top to bottom, then place into marinade.
+Thinly slice the Shitakes from top to bottom, then place into marinade.
 Let stand for fifteen minutes.

-Place marinated Shiitake slices into a hot pan with a small amount of sesame oil and briefly stir fry (two to three minutes).
+Place marinated Shitake slices into a hot pan with a small amount of sesame oil and briefly stir fry (two to three minutes).

 Remove from heat and let cool.